dimitrifrazao/burrito_shop/README.md

 A POST on this end point will add an order to the order list.
 You need to pass a json file in the request body that represents the order data.
 The order data is just a list of order items.
 Each order item has a burrito id (from the burrito list) and a count number.
+The response will be the same as a GET but showing only the newly created order.

 ```
 [